lightward/mechanic-tasks/docs/send-account-invites-to-all-customers-in-bulk/README.md

 # Send account invites to all customers in bulk

-Tags: Account, Invite, Customers, Bulk
+Tags: Account, Bulk, Customers, Invite

 Use this task to send out account invitations to all the customers you already have on file, with the push of a button.
 Optionally, filter by customer tag.